 For help and advice call 0800 862 0150 email@example.com

-If the person dies at home call your GP and nearest relative immediately.
+If the person died at home call your GP and nearest relative immediately.

-If the GP has seen the deceased in the last 14 days for what he believes has caused of death then he/she can certify the death.
+If the GP has seen the deceased in the last 28 days for what he/she believes has caused death then he/she can certify the death.

 A Medical certificate of the Cause of Death (MCCD) is issued by the doctor who was treating the deceased, unless the coroner needs to be informed.